Nimitz, Ronald Reagan strike groups conduct dual carrier operations

-200706-N-OW019-0120 SOUTH CHINA SEA (July 6, 2020) The aircraft carrier USS Nimitz (CVN 68) and the guided-missile destroyer USS Ralph Johnson (DDG 114) steam in formation during dual carrier operations with the USS Nimitz (CVN 68) and USS Ronald Reagan (CVN 76) carrier strike groups (CSG).
-The Nimitz and Ronald Reagan CSGs are conducting dual carrier operations in the Indo-Pacific as the Nimitz Carrier Strike Force.
+200706-N-OW019-0104 SOUTH CHINA SEA (July 6, 2020) The guided-missile cruiser USS Antietam (CG 54) steams in the South China Sea formation during dual carrier operations.
+Antietam is part of the Ronald Reagan Carrier Strike Group.
+The Nimitz and Ronald Reagan Carrier Strike Groups are conducting dual carrier operations in the Indo-Pacific as the Nimitz Carrier Strike Force.
 (U.S. Navy photo by Mass Communication Specialist 2nd Class Logan C. Kellums/RELEASED)

 |Date Taken: